GEO APPROVED COURSE DATABASE

-Study abroad requires careful planning for a mathematics majors or minors, since learning in mathematics is cumulative and courses abroad may not correspond well to those at Duke.
+For mathematics majors or minors, study abroad requires careful planning since learning in mathematics is cumulative and courses abroad may not correspond well to those at Duke.
 Math students should begin serious review of the course offerings at foreign universities two semesters prior to the planned semester abroad.